microsoft/BotFramework-WebChat/.github/CONTRIBUTING.md

 We care about software quality.
 Quality checking prevents regressions, reduces maintenance costs, minimizes chores, and enables us to move faster.

-For bugs, write test page to reproduce the bug, then fix it.
-This will prevent future regression.
+For bugs, write test page(s) to reproduce the bug, then fix it.
+This will prevent future regressions.

 For features, use test page as a playground.
 Write new tests to verify different sub-features, e.g. rendering in carousel layout vs. rendering in stacked layout.
 Also write tests for both happy and unhappy paths.
 This will future-proof the work and protect the investment.

-### Writing first test
+### Writing a test

 Start by copying the test page template from [`/__tests__/html/simple.html`](https://github.com/microsoft/BotFramework-WebChat/blob/main/__tests__/html/simple.html) and [`simple.js`](https://github.com/microsoft/BotFramework-WebChat/blob/main/__tests__/html/simple.js).
 Additionally, follow [other test pages](https://github.com/microsoft/BotFramework-WebChat/tree/main/__tests__/html) to learn about our [page object model](https://github.com/microsoft/BotFramework-WebChat/tree/main/packages/test/page-object/src/globals).

 We prefer using end-to-end visual regression tests (VRT) for pixel-perfect and whole feature verification.
-And unit tests for utility functions.
+Unit tests should be written for utility functions.
 For VRT, we use [`pixelmatch`](https://npmjs.com/package/pixelmatch) via [`jest-image-snapshot`](https://npmjs.com/package/jest-image-snapshot).

 ### Running tests manually